 Average length: Up to three hours | How often is it released?
 Every Tuesday | Why should you listen?
 Gaming experts chatting away

 Were they just knowledgeable the podcast would be interesting enough, but what sets the Giant Bomb team apart is their wit.
-They’re a funny group, and the fact that they’ve been podcasting together for as many years as they have has done wonders for their ability to riff off one another.
+They’re a funny group, and the fact that they’ve been podcasting together for as long as they have has done wonders for their ability to riff off one another.

 Average length: Around an hour| How often is it released?
 Weekly, but in seasons | Why should you listen?
 Investigative journalism presented in a unique way